Anthropic Expands Project Glasswing to Global Partners

 What happened

-Reuters and CNBC report that Anthropic is expanding Project Glasswing, adding roughly 150 additional organizations and increasing total participants to about 200, with new partners based in more than 15 countries (Reuters; CNBC; Politico).
-Per Anthropic's Project Glasswing page, the program provides selected organisations access to the frontier model Claude Mythos Preview as part of a coordinated defensive effort; Anthropic's page also states the company is committing up to $100M in usage credits for Mythos Preview and $4M in direct donations to open-source security organisations (Anthropic).
-Reuters reports that partners have identified more than 10,000 high- or critical-severity security flaws, according to Anthropic's reporting (Reuters).
-Coverage from Politico and CNBC notes that access will be gated by security requirements and that some EU agencies such as ENISA are seeking mechanisms to evaluate the model (Politico; CNBC).
+Reuters and CNBC report that Anthropic is expanding Project Glasswing, adding roughly 150 organizations and bringing total participants to about 200 across more than 15 countries (Reuters; CNBC).
+Per Anthropic's announcement, selected partners receive gated access to the unreleased frontier model Claude Mythos Preview to find and fix vulnerabilities in critical software, and the company is committing up to $100M in usage credits for Mythos Preview plus $4M in donations to open-source security groups (Anthropic).
+Anthropic says partners have identified more than 10,000 high- or critical-severity flaws.
+The newly added partners skew toward power, water, healthcare, communications, and hardware vendors whose code underpins national-scale infrastructure.

 What to watch